Descanonge/neba/docs/source/configuration/usage.rst

 .. note::

    The :class:`.ConfigValue` class allows to store more information about the
-   value: its provenance, the original string and parsed value if applicable, and a priority value used when merging configs.
+   value: its origin, the original string and parsed value if applicable, and a priority value used when merging configs.
 To obtain a value, simply use :meth:`.ConfigValue.get_value`.

 A "resolved" key is a succession of attribute names pointing to a trait,